 Looking for a Scenic Drive?
 Check the Road from Vrisses to Chora Sfakia

-Who said you can only hike through a gorge?
+Who said you can only hike through a gorge in Crete?
 Of course, you can most appreciate nature if you are on foot, but driving through a gorge can be equally rewarding.
 And less tiring!

-The last part of the drive, as you start to descend towards Chora Sfakion, offers countless opportunities for stunning pictures!
+The last part of the drive, as you start to descend toward Chora Sfakion, offers countless opportunities for stunning pictures!